 Amazingly Elijah pulled through but the injury to his brain caused widespread damage.
 He is unable to talk, eat or move independently.
 He is profoundly deaf and has frequent seizures.

 When he was four-years-old, the family first visited Rainbows and have been supported by us ever since.
-Elijah is now nine and he, and his brother, Zach (four), love to visit our hospice.
+Elijah and his brother, Zach, love to visit our hospice.

 “I was excited to see Rainbows and was wowed by it.
 Tim found it more overwhelming to start with but it had everything, and more, that we could wish for for Elijah,” said Lizzie.